yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 category: Blog
 tags: De-Rahm-Cohomology Topology
 keywords: Topology Homology
-description: My interpretation on homology, as a preparation for K-theory
+description: My study notes on homology, as a preparation for Cohomology and to K-theory.
 mathjax: true
 ---